Apostille vs Notary

 Like Godzilla vs King Kong the epic battle between what is an apostille vs what is a notary.

 A state or federal apostille certificate is an 8 1/2 x 11 sheet of paper that is stapled (Texas level) or a grommet is attached (federal level).
-It is not like a notary stamp which many people wrongly think it will be.

-A U.S or Texas notary public cannot issue an apostille on any legal document in the United States.
+A U.S. or Texas notary public cannot issue an apostille on any legal document in the United States.

-A U.S notary public in contrast simply verifies a person’s identity when they’re presented with a valid government photo identification.
+A U.S. notary public in contrast simply verifies a person’s identity when they’re presented with a valid government photo identification.

 Then they watch a person sign legal documents in front of them.